 It’s a new year and to pop this year’s “Hooking Up With …” cherry, here’s my new exclusive interview with Garek.
 Now, many of you may not know who Garek is and to be honest, up until a few weeks ago I was in that group.
 Garek though is more than just a music artist; he’s not your typical gay singer.
 Garek’s an all-around artist, both musically and artistic.
 Check out the interview below where we discuss his industrial style, his musical influences, his career aspirations and what his plans are for the world.
+If music is a big part of your life, take a look at Graham Slee HiFi preamp of all kinds to see how you can transform your listening experience.

 Man Crush: I’ve read about how you were influenced by Marilyn Manson and Alanis Morissette in high school; what artist influences you the most right now?